seglo/grunt-connect-prism/README.md

   }
 ```

+#### ignoreParameters

+Type: `Boolean` or [] of String or Regular expression

+Default: `false`

+This will filter parameters out of both the saved requestUrl and the hash used in the default file generation algorithm.
+This allows users to replay requests which use for example today's date or a random number as query parameters.

 ## Release History
+* 0.7.0 Upgrade to connect-prism 0.7.0.
+Fix legacy middleware call.
 * 0.6.0 Upgrade to connect-prism 0.6.0.
 Fix spec to use PrismManager.
 * 0.5.0 Upgrade to connect-prism 0.5.0.
 * 0.4.2 Upgrade to connect-prism 0.4.2.